SebastienRietteMTO/PHYEX-fortran-tool/doc/Documentation.md

 **\--descTree** File name where the description of the tree is stored.
 If the file doesn't exist, it will be created using the \--tree option.

+**\--descTreeWithIncludes** same as --descTree but also apply --addIncludes to all the files in the tree

 **\--plotCompilTree** File name for compilation dependency graph (.dot or image extension).
 If \--descTree is used, the descTree file will be used, otherwise the tree (provided